 (a) Revoke, suspend, restrict, limit, or refuse to grant or renew a license;

 (b) Reprimand or place the license holder on probation;

-(c) Impose a monetary penalty or forfeiture not to exceed in severity any fine designated under the Revised Code for a similar offense, or in the case of a violation of a section of the Revised Code that does not bear a penalty, a monetary penalty or forfeiture of not more than five hundred dollars, if the board finds a pharmacist or pharmacy intern:
+(c) Impose a monetary penalty or forfeiture not to exceed in severity any fine designated under the Revised Code for a similar offense, or in the case of a violation of a section of the Revised Code that does not bear a penalty, a monetary penalty or forfeiture of not more than five hundred dollars.

-(2) Guilty of dishonesty or unprofessional conduct in the practice of pharmacy;
+(b) Engaged in dishonesty or unprofessional conduct in the practice of pharmacy;

-(4) Has been convicted of a misdemeanor related to, or committed in, the practice of pharmacy;
+(d) Has been convicted of a misdemeanor related to, or committed in, the practice of pharmacy;

-(6) Guilty of permitting anyone other than a pharmacist or pharmacy intern to practice pharmacy;
+(f) Permitted someone other than a pharmacist or pharmacy intern to practice pharmacy;

-(B) Any individual whose identification card is revoked, suspended, or refused, shall return the identification card and license to the offices of the state board of pharmacy within ten days after receipt of notice of such action.
+(B) Any individual whose identification card or license is revoked, suspended, or refused, shall return the identification card and license to the offices of the state board of pharmacy within ten days after receipt of notice of such action.

 (C) As used in this section:

-"Unprofessional conduct in the practice of pharmacy" includes any of the following:
+Unprofessional conduct in the practice of pharmacy" includes any of the following: